 What are e-fuels and can they help decarbonization?

 Travel remains an integral part of the human experience and a fundamental means of learning and discovery.
-Now that we know many existing methods of travel are environmentally unsustainable, the transport industry is in the process of orchestrating one of the biggest energy pivots of any sector.
+National Geographic even called for travel to be considered an essential human activity.
+However, we also know that many existing methods of travel are environmentally unsustainable.
+To redress these detrimental effects on our planet, the transport industry has been orchestrating one of the biggest energy pivots of any sector.

 What are e-fuels and how are they made?

-E-fuels are synthetic fuels produced through electrolysis, a process that splits water molecules into hydrogen and oxygen using renewable electricity.
-Green hydrogen produced through electrolysis is reacted with CO2 captured from various sources in a process known as synthesis.
+E-fuels are synthetic fuels produced through electrolysis, which splits water molecules into hydrogen and oxygen using renewable electricity.
+Green hydrogen produced through electrolysis is reacted with CO₂ captured from various sources in a process known as synthesis.
 This results in a synthetic hydrocarbon fuel, or e-fuel.

 And because they can be a drop-in replacement for existing combustion engines, one major attraction of e-fuels is their immediate impact on reducing CO₂ emissions without needing upgrades or new machinery.